The Things Stack Network Server and Application Server can use LoRaWAN® Backend Interfaces 1.0 and 1.1 with LoRaWAN Join Servers.

 The Things Join Server is a stand-alone LoRaWAN Join Server that can be deployed by device makers, distributors and integrators.

-An example interoperability repository supporting The Things Join Server operated by The Things Industries could look like this:
+The Things Join Server operated by The Things Industries should be configured as follows:

 Interoperability with Semtech Join Server